SmartWheelchair/wheelchairControl/LOWLEVELREADME.md

   forward.
 If none of these cases are triggered, forwardSafety is set to 0 by default, which allows the wheelchair to move forward.
   In each of the following cases, obstacle detection can be done by either one or both of the two front time of flight sensors.

   **Case 1 (A)** is used when the wheelchair is travelling at low speeds.
-The case triggers when it meets three conditions:
+For the case to be triggered, three conditions must be met:
-  1. It is travelling at low speeds.
+  1. The wheelchair is travelling at low speeds.
-  2. The chair is at a certain "reasonably close" distance from an obstacle.
+  2. The wheelchair is at a certain "reasonably close" distance from an obstacle.
-  3. The velocity of the chair is just within the range to stop it safely.
+  3. The velocity of the wheelchair is just within the range to stop it safely.

   The speed of the chair is determined from the reading from the encoders (in m/s).
 The distance from the obstacle is measured using the time of flight sensors (in mm).
 To determine if the velocity of the wheelchair is within the safe range, the following kinematic equation is used:

   <img src="https://latex.codecogs.com/gif.latex?2as%20%3D%20v%5E2%20-%20u%5E2">

-  where a is the acceleration of the wheelchair (which is a fixed negative value, since the chair must decelerate to stop), v is the final velocity (which is
-  0 for the chair to stop), u is the initial velocity (which is the velocity at which the wheelchair is travelling before it begins to stop), and s is the stopping distance.
+  where a is the acceleration of the wheelchair (which is a fixed negative value, since the chair must decelerate to stop), v is the final velocity (which is 0 for the chair to stop), u is the initial velocity (which is the velocity at which the wheelchair is travelling before it begins to stop), and s is the stopping distance.

   Conditions 1 & 2 are determined based on testing.
 Condition 3 is met when, using the above equation,